 I have seen it snow every month of the year in the Canadian Rockies.
 Every month :) I once photographed a wedding in a blizzard in August and while that is not at all typical it can happen.

 The weather is totally unpredictable in the mountains and there is no such thing as a "typical" weather pattern every year.
 It varies a LOT from year to year.
+While it only happened once in 15 years I have witnessed it rain in February and snow in August both of which are not typically what we see.

 Every day I get questions about the weather with regards to planning a wedding and they are truly impossible to answer.
 But since the questions persist I am going to make a foolish attempt to give some general direction as to our wildly unpredictable weather in the mountains. :)